sg893052/sonic-buildimage/system/in-memory-logging.md

 ## 2.3 In-Memory Logging

 The In-memory Logging feature uses the rsyslog infrastructure rules to process and store the logs into In-Memory.
-It doesn't require much change on the application side because it uses the same Syslog API for generating the debug information with log level as INFO or DEBUG.
+It doesn't require any code change on the application side because it uses the same Syslog API for generating the debug information with log level as INFO or DEBUG.
 A simple rsyslog filter rule is added to Syslog config for filtering and storing the debug logs.

 ![](images/in-memory-logging.png)

 ### Kernel driver

-A block of memory is reserved from kernel physical address space during bootup and mapped into userspace as a ram block device.
-The ram block is mounted as a userspace ramfs for saving the in-memory contents as a file.
+A block of memory is reserved from kernel physical address space during bootup and mapped into userspace as a RAM block device.
+The RAM block is mounted as a userspace ramfs for saving the in-memory contents as a file.
 The following kernel parameter enforces the fixed physical memory reservation in the kernel during bootup.

          memmap=memory-size@address